 Peranakan objects are known to be ornate and loud, and we have sought to recreate this cultivated art in our high-quality rugs that would stand out in a modern home.
 With themes ranging from opulent abundance to a love of laid-back pastimes, the Straits Collection is a must-have for lovers of local designer rugs in Singapore.

-The first of the collection depicts a traveller’s journey across lands and seas, driven from their homeland by disasters, economic necessity and political disturbance to where he would eventually leave his lineage.
+The first of the collection depicts a traveller’s journey across lands and seas.
+Driven from his homeland by disasters, economic necessity, and even political disturbance, he eventually leaves his lineage in search of new shores.